Engage Consult should not be used to request home visits or for medical emergencies.

 PARAMEDICS AT SEASIDE MEDICAL CENTRE

-Guy Emery our paramedic has been working at Seaside Medical Centre for a year carrying out visits to patients in their homes on a Monday, Tuesday and a Friday.
-We are now pleased to say Guy will be joined by Paul Farmer.
-Paul will be carrying out home visits on a Monday and Tuesday with Guy seeing patients on a Wednesday, Thursday and Friday.
-Guy and Paul come with a wealth of skill and experience with the ambulance service; this will greatly strengthen the medical service we offer at Seaside Medical Centre.
+Guy Emery our paramedic has been working at Seaside Medical Centre for over a year carrying out visits to patients in their homes on a Wednesday, Thursday and a Friday.
+We are now pleased to say Guy will be joined by Kirsty Slater.
+Kirsty will be carrying out home visits on a Monday, Tuesday and on Wednesday will be working alongside Guy.
+Guy and Kirsty come with a wealth of skill and experience with the ambulance service; this will greatly strengthen the medical service we offer at Seaside Medical Centre.

 DO YOU THINK YOU COULD BE PREGNANT?